speeduino/wiki.js/reference/Interface_Protocol.md

 74. lowByte(currentStatus.advance2 * 10)

 75. to 114.
 (99)
-// bytes 75 to 114 blank to fill buffer
+// bytes 75 to 114 blank data to fill buffer

 #### 'A' Command
 This returns all the current realtime data(120 bytes 29/07/2021).